files-community/Files/README.md

 Want to contribute to this project?
 Let us know with an [issue](https://github.com/files-community/Files/issues) that communicates your intent to create a [pull request](https://github.com/files-community/Files/pulls).
 Also, view our [contributing guidelines](https://github.com/files-community/Files/blob/main/.github/CONTRIBUTING.md) to make sure you're up to date on the coding conventions.

+Looking for a place to start?
+Check out the [task board](https://github.com/orgs/files-community/projects/3), where a selection of issues we'd love to see fix or features we'd love to see implemented are gathered.

 ## Screenshots

 ![Files](src/Files.App/Assets/FilesHome.png)